 Should I use a mortgage adviser when remortgaging?

 Advice can be vital in weighing up the reasons for remortgaging and the best ways to go about it.
-A mortgage adviser can you to work out how much you should borrow, how long for and can offer their opinion on the best mortgage for your circumstances.
+A mortgage adviser can help you to work out how much you should borrow, how long for and can offer their opinion on the best mortgage for your circumstances.

 You can get advice and a remortgage product from your current lender or any other bank or building society, but remember they will only be able to offer advice on their own products.

 In contrast, a mortgage adviser will have access to a range of products from different providers, including specialist deals.
 A mortgage adviser may also be able to offer additional insight into the lenders most likely to approve a loan based on your own unique criteria.